Nepiki/Guides/Blaster-Master-(NES).md

 Classification: **Boss challenge**

-Rewarded if you bested the Plutonium Boss with Jason's gun at maxed level (I think this is after picking up 4 gun units.)
-He's actually easier with the gun at maximum, since it can penetrate his tough armor like a laser.
-The catch, is to maintain the gun in the previous challenge (see Keen as Howard the Duck) and not get hit.
+Rewarded if you bested the Plutonium Boss with Jason's gun at maxed level (this is after picking up 4 gun units).
+The Plutonium Boss is actually easier with the gun at maximum, since it can penetrate his tough armor like a laser.
+The catch, is to maintain the gun in the previous challenge (see _Keen as Howard the Duck_) and not get hit.
 Getting hit will reduce the gun's power - this was the main reason why you must have full health for Not a Scratch, otherwise these challenges would be too similar.
 As said previously, you might have a chance to buff Jason by leaving the room before the Plutonium Boss appears, back to the hall, 2 doors down with the power-ups.

 ![Master Blaster](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/25112.png) [Master Blaster](http://retroachievements.org/achievement/24730)